-In the case of email compromise, it is nearly impossible for you to ever truly identify the attacker as an individual person.
-You can take steps to isolate from where the attack came, and there are tools you can use to identify logs and emails related to the attack.
+In the case of email compromise, it is nearly impossible for you to truly identify the attacker as an individual person.
+You can take steps to isolate from where the attack came from, and there are tools you can use to identify logs and emails related to the attack.

 The most common way to (try to) identify the attacker is to perform an Audit Log Search on the compromised user’s email address.